JPeer264/node-rcs-core/docs/api/filllibraries.md

 # rcs.fillLibraries

-> This fills `selectorLibrary` and `keyframesLibrary` with all necessary information.
+> This fills `selectorLibrary`, `keyframesLibrary` and `cssVariablesLibrary` with all necessary information.
 Just put in your CSS code.

 > **Note:** Put your stylesheets in here before you call any [rcs.replace](replace.md) method.